afair/json_message/README.md

 * XMPP - Or other messaging protocols
 * RPC - Remote Procedure Call
 * XHR (XmlHttpRequest) from browsers
+* Distributed Processing - Drb, etc.

+Here, a "resource" is whatever you like it to be, a REST-ful URL, a queue name, or system name.
+Everything is meant to be optional, so you may not even need it.

+The "method" can refer to a HTTP verb, or a method name on a class or command name.

+The "id" refers to any specific item identifier if known.

+The "args" are like the arguments to the method call.
+If you are sending it as an HTTP request, this would hold the list of bodies (form data, files, etc.).

+The request can be used in different paradigms and service types.

+    Resource.find(id).method(*args)           # Object-Oriented
+    METHOD http://resource/id + [{form-data}] # REST/HTTP
+    POST url + {request-params}               # SOAP/HTTP
+    {method:name,params:[args],id:123}        # JSON-RPC

 If a response is returned, it can be generated from the request or on its own.